Ready Children

 Source: Texas Department of Public Safety, 2023

-46% of Bexar County households do not have enough income to meet their regular necessary expenses in 2021
+46% of Bexar County households do not have enough income to meet their basic household expenses in 2021

 Source: United for ALICE, 2023